curityio/curity-idsvr-aws-eks-demo-installation/README.md

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A demo installation of Curity Identity Server in AWS Elastic Kubernetes Service (=EKS) for PoC purposes.
+This tutorial will enable any developer or an architect to quickly run the Curity Identity Server and the Phantom Token Pattern in Kubernetes using NGINX Ingress controller in the AWS Elastic Kubernetes Engine.

+This installation follows the security best practice to host the Identity server and the APIs behind an Ingress controller acting as an Reverse proxy/API gateway.
+This will ensure that opaque access tokens are issued to internet clients, while APIs receive JWT access tokens.

 ## Prepare the Installation